da4asandbox/modules-css/historicizing-data/lesson-2.md

 3. Examine the tensions between using data to study the history of slavery vs. the risks of dehumanizing the people and lives behind those numbers.

 # Readings {#readings}
-- ["Episode 176: Daina Ramey Berry, The Value of the Enslaved from Womb to Grave"](https://benfranklinsworld.com/episode-176-daina-ramey-berry-the-value-of-the-enslaved-from-womb-to-grave/), *Ben Franklin's World Podcast* (March 6, 2018).
+- Covart, Liz. _Episode 176: Daina Ramey Berry, The Value of the Enslaved from Womb to Grave._ 176, [https://benfranklinsworld.com/episode-176-daina-ramey-berry-the-value-of-the-enslaved-from-womb-to-grave](https://benfranklinsworld.com/episode-176-daina-ramey-berry-the-value-of-the-enslaved-from-womb-to-grave/)
+#### Instructor Note:
-    - Teacher’s Note: This interview is based on a larger book project by Daina Ramey Berry.
-If students have access to the reading, you could assign the following excerpts instead of the podcast: Daina Ramey Berry, *The Price for Their Pound of Flesh: The Value of the Enslaved, from Womb to Grave* (2016), pp. 1-9, 33-57.
+> _This interview is based on a larger book project by Daina Ramey Berry.
+If students have access to the reading, you could assign the following excerpts instead of the podcast: Berry, Daina Ramey. _The Price for Their Pound of Flesh: The Value of the Enslaved, from Womb to Grave,_ 2016, pp. 1-9, 33-57._

 - Follow the first 13 minutes of the tutorial: [_How to Use Google Sheets - Tutorial for Beginners._](https://www.youtube.com/watch?v=TENAbUa-R-w) Directed by Kevin Stratvert, 2022. _YouTube:_

 .ve-media https://www.youtube.com/watch?v=TENAbUa-R-w start=103 end=771 width=70%